Immigration Documents

 SEVIS

-- SEVIS (Student and Exchange Visitor Information System) is an internet-based system operated by the US Department of Homeland Security that tracks and monitors international students and exchange visitors who enter the United States on F, M, and J immigration categories.
+SEVIS (Student and Exchange Visitor Information System) is an internet-based system operated by the US Department of Homeland Security that tracks and monitors international students and exchange visitors who enter the United States in F, M, and J immigration categories.